 Windows comes with a built-in firewall, which may initially block the Internal Server from communicating with the TypeWell program.
 You will need to allow the Internal Server program to communicate through the Windows Firewall.

-Press the Windows key () and Search by typing the word "allow", and from the list of results, select Allow a program or feature through Windows Firewall.
+Press the Windows key () and Search by typing the word "firewall", and from the list of results, select Allow an app through Windows Firewall.

 Click Change settings.